Death and funeral of Pope Francis: Burial

-Following a procession via a Ram 1500-based popemobile, Francis was buried in the Santa Maria Maggiore in Rome "in the burial niche in the side aisle between the Pauline Chapel (Chapel of the Salus Populi Romani) and the Sforza Chapel of the Basilica".
+Francis was buried in the Santa Maria Maggiore in Rome "in the burial niche in the side aisle between the Pauline Chapel (Chapel of the Salus Populi Romani) and the Sforza Chapel of the Basilica".
 He had a "great devotion" to the Salus Populi Romani icon kept in that church.
-He was the eighth pope to be buried in the Basilica of St. Mary Major, the first papal internment there since Clement IX in 1669, and the first pope interred outside Vatican City since Pope Leo XIII in 1903.
+He became the eighth pope to be buried in the Basilica and the first since Clement IX in 1669, as well as the first pope interred outside Vatican City since Pope Leo XIII in 1903.

+The coffin was transferred from the Vatican to the Santa Maria Maggiore via a procession using a Ram 1500-based popemobile.
+The route took him across the Tiber on the Ponte Principe Amedeo Savoia Aosta bridge, down the Corso Vittorio Emanuele II, past the Church of the Gesù (mother church of the Jesuits), over the Piazza Venezia, along the Via dei Fori Imperiali, past the Colosseum, up the Via Labicana in the direction of the Archbasilica of Saint John Lateran (seat of the Bishop of Rome), before turning left onto the Via Merulana towards the Santa Maria Maggiore.

+As the coffin was carried up the stairs of the Basilica, forty mourners from poor and marginalized communities – including prisoners on day release, human trafficking victims, transgender women, migrants, sex workers, and homeless people – greeted the coffin.

 Francis's name on the simple marble grave marker was marred by irregular kerning (spacing) of the letters; the misalignment was observed by typographers and design experts.

-As the wooden and zinc coffin was carried up the stairs of the Basilica, 40 mourners from the poorest and most marginalized communities – including prisoners on day release, human trafficking victims, transgender women, migrants, sex workers, and homeless people – greeted the coffin.

 On 27 April, the Second Sunday of Easter, members of the College of Cardinals visited Pope Francis's tomb, where they said the evening Second Vespers prayer.
 During the 12th general congregation of the College of Cardinals on 6 May 2025, Pope Francis's fisherman's ring and lead seal were destroyed.